| |

 compared to the offer made from the existing pension provider.

-Many people buying an annuity direct are paying this charge
+Many people buying pension annuities direct are paying this charge

 on an execution only basis.
 This means that if it turns out